ngohuyquyen/Advanced-Lane-Finding/README.md

 <img src="output_images/perspective_transform.png" width="960" alt="Perspective Transformed Binary Image" />

-#### I haven't got good results here so I am temporarily leaving this as template.
+# I haven't got good results from here so I am temporarily leaving this as template.
 Will come back and fix later.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?